 Depending on your client's preference of BLS (bilateral stimulation), also referred to as DAS (Dual Attention Stimulus), you can also guide your clients with the use of the butterfly hug.
 This is a form of hand tapping, in which the client crosses his/her/their arms over the heart and taps the shoulders in an alternating way.

-The Butterfly hug is usually preferred during virtual EMDR because it can often be more grounding for clients.
+The Butterfly hug is usually preferred during virtual EMDR because it can often be more grounding for clients, especially for clients with complex trauma.

 4. Corners of the Room